Steve Sylvester (American football)

 Steve Sylvester (born March 4, 1953) is an American former professional football player who was an offensive lineman for nine seasons in the National Football League (NFL) for the Oakland/Los Angeles Raiders.
 He played college football for the University of Notre Dame.
+He was drafted by the Oakland Raiders in the 10th round (259th overall) of the 1975 NFL Draft..